agude/agude.github.io/_drafts/2019-01-01-python_patterns_enum.md

 my_favorite_card = PlayingCard("Stars", 85)
 {% endhighlight python %}

 Did you catch all the errors?
-We could write some error checking in the class to check values, but it would again be a bit tedious.
-Enums will make it much easier.
+We could write some error checking in the class, but it would again be a bit tedious.
+Enums will let us  represent the suites and values, check that they are valid, and order based on value, without writing a lot of extra code.

-## The Enum

-## Revisiting Cards
+## Playing Cards with Enums

 An enum has exactly the properties we want:

-- We can test membership, so only real suits and values are allowed
+- We can test membership, so only real suits and values are allowed.
 - We can order them, so we know that King > Jack > Ten.

 First, we define the suits:

 {% highlight python %}
+from enum import Enum, auto

 class CardSuit(Enum):
     """ Playing card suits. """
     CLUBS = auto()